Marketers have spoiled it.

 Research, don’t shoot into empty space

-Once you’ve got your strategy and goal in place, it’s time to make a list of websites where you’d like to contribute.
+Once you’ve got your strategy and goal defined, it’s time to make a list of websites where you’d like to contribute.

 “Hi there, I’m a young writer who needs a little bit of support…”